oracle-livelabs/ai-gpu-solutions/cuopt/provision/provision.md

     ![A10](images/a10.png)

-2. Click on Change Image and select Gen2-GPU-2024 (one on the top) as Image Build under Oracle Linux 8.
+2. Click on Change Image and select the latest GPU version (one on the top) as Image Build under Oracle Linux 8.
 Shown in the image below.

     ![GPU](images/gpu.png)